DPhi-Space/public-documentation/docs/1-howto/0-developing.md

 Save this as `Dockerfile` in your project folder.

-Your folder structure might look like:
+Your folder structure should look like:

 ```
-earth-observation-app/
-│
+simple-docker/
 ├── main.py
 └── Dockerfile
 ```